stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

    print(p.setas)

-Once the columns are identified, the :py:meth:`PlotFile.plot` method can be used to do the actual plotting.
-This is simply a wrapper that insepects the available columns and calls either :py:meth:`PlotFile.plot_xy` or :py:meth:`PlotFile.plot_xyz` as appropriate.
+Once the columns are identified, the :py:meth:`PlotMixin.plot` method can be used to do the actual plotting.
+This is simply a wrapper that insepects the available columns and calls either :py:meth:`PlotMixin.plot_xy` or :py:meth:`PlotMixin.plot_xyz` as appropriate.
 All keyword arguments to : py:meth:`PlotFile.plot` are passed on to the actual plotting method.

 Types of Plot
 =============

-:py:meth:`PlotFile.plot` will try to make the msot sensible choice of plot depending on which columns you have specified and the number of axes represetned.
+:py:meth:`PlotMixin.plot` will try to make the msot sensible choice of plot depending on which columns you have specified and the number of axes represetned.

     * x-y, x-y+-e, x-y-e-y-e etc. data will default to a 2D scatter plot with error bars